freelabz/secator/README.md

 * `output_field` (`str`, `default: None`):

-    Return this field when specifying `-raw` to the CLI.
+    Return this field when specifying `--raw` to the CLI.
     Can be used to forward output to other tools

 * `shell` (`bool`, `default: False`):